broadinstitute/gatk-sv/CONTRIBUTING.md

 ### Commit changes
-_Commiting_ changes means tracking them via _git_.
+_Committing_ changes means tracking them via _git_.
 You may submit a change in one commit or split it into multiple related commits.
 Though there is no hard rule on splitting your commits, there are
 [best practices](https://github.blog/2022-06-30-write-better-commits-build-better-projects/)